 Various medical factors have been found to influence long term kidney graft function, in particular donor age and history of diabetes, hypertension or vascular disease.
 Internationally, transplant centres are increasingly using donor characteristics in allocation decisions in an effort to optimise the transplant outcomes from each donated kidney.
-This is not current practice in Australia and New Zealand, however a similar approach to allocation is being developed for implementation in the near future.
-Given the broad variation in the characteristics of kidneys that are available for transplantation, it is intended that such an approach will increase utilisation rates and lead to improved kidney transplant outcomes overall.
+In 2021, implementation of the revised kidney matching algorithm included in part, KDPI-EPTS matching or so called "survival matching" to improve organ utilisation, this is described in more detail in section.
+5.4

 As described in Chapter 2, all deceased donors undergo a detailed general assessment of medical suitability, which includes kidney function assessment through the patient's past and current medical history and medical investigations.
-In some cases, a kidney biopsy of the donor kidney is performed, which can be useful particularly in the case of donors who are older or have a history of diabetes, hypertension and vascular disease.
+In some cases, a kidney biopsy of the donor kidney is performed, which can be useful particularly in the case of donors with significant cormorbidities.

 Given an increasing number of older donors, often with significant cardiovascular disease, some donated kidneys are thought to not be able to provide adequate function after transplantation.
-In a proportion of these cases, both of the kidneys from the one donor are offered to a single recipient (dual).
+In a proportion of these cases, both of the kidneys from the one adult donor are offered to a single recipient (dual).
 This is to ensure that at least one patient can be transplanted with a successful outcome.